Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img conf3.png %}
-    <figcaption>Figure.
+    <figcaption>Figure 9.
 How different categories of conflicts should be rendered for Solution I.</figcaption>
 </figure>

 The first problem can be solved by giving the course blocks some translucency.